MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 These collections of dashboards and reports organize related content together into a single package.
 Power BI *designers* build them in workspaces and share apps with individuals, groups, entire organizations, or the public.
 As a *business user*, you can be confident that you and your colleagues are working with the same information; a single trusted version of the truth.

 Sometimes, the app's workspace itself is shared, and there can be many people collaborating and updating both the workspace and the app.
-The extent of what you can do with an app is determined by the permissions and access you are given.
+The extent of what you can do with an app is determined by the permissions and access you're given.

 > [!NOTE]
 > The use of apps requires a Power BI Pro or Premium Per User (PPU) license, or for the app workspace to be stored in Premium capacity.
 [Learn about licenses](end-user-license.md).